All Children - All Families: Post-Permanency Support to Sustain Families

 - Family Counseling and Mental Health Services

 Because the services adoptive families need will change as their children age, the organization will provide access to family counseling or mental health services or refer clients to external services.
-It will ensure that those who deliver these services are competent in dealing with the specific developmental paths of LGBT-headed adoptive and foster families.
+It will ensure that those who deliver these services are competent in dealing with the specific developmental paths of LGBTQ-headed adoptive and foster families.

 - Working with Schools

-In all its post-permanency services, the organization will help its families navigate schools regarding issues that arise for children and youth in foster care or who are adopted, including issues that arise because the children are in an LGBT family.
+In all its post-permanency services, the organization will help its families navigate schools regarding issues that arise for children and youth in foster care or who are adopted, including issues that arise because the children are in an LGBTQ family.